 Welcome from the Head of School

-Our process is borne out through our amazing graduates.
+The success of our approach to teaching and learning is reflected in our amazing graduates.
 They have gained a reputation among both public and independent high school teachers as curious, creative and motivated learners who know how to work collaboratively with a diverse array of peers, as individuals who are comfortable being themselves and with defining their own success, and as compassionate citizens and ethical leaders who stand for equity and social justice.

 Peninsula is a place where children feel loved, secure, and empowered.
 It is a place where children are excited to learn and understand the potency of asking good questions rather than possessing all the answers.
 Peninsula students appreciate different perspectives about the world they live in.
 Our website can only give you a small glimpse of the great things that occur here each day.
 I encourage you to schedule a visit to gain a better sense of our community, our students and our school.